 Not every parent chooses to give their child an allowance — and of course, there’s nothing wrong with that.

-However, it can be an effective tool in teaching children that you have to work in order to earn money.
+However, it can be an effective tool in teaching children that you must work to earn money.

 Did You Know?